nedkodimitrov/cs50w-music/README.md

 `python manage.py runserver`

 ## Endpoints
-Authorization and api rate limitting are set for security measures.
+Authorization and api rate limiting are set for security measures.
 For now all endpoints besides home page, register and login require authentication, which might change in the future.

 ### Home page